obulka/electricipy/README.md

 # electricipy

-This module allows for easy control over a variety of hardware components through a Raspberry Pi.
+This module allows for easy control over a variety of hardware components.

 ## Setup